hannestschofenig/tschofenig-ids/tls-key-update/draft-tschofenig-tls-new-key-update.md

 MUST NOT exceed 255 bytes.
 This RAND value is input to the application_traffic_secret generation, as described in {{key_update}}.

-This specification MUST use the HPKE Base mode; authenticated modes are not supported.
+This specification MUST use the HPKE Base mode; authenticated HPKE modes are not supported.

 The SealBase() operation requires four inputs, namely